-There is a very important reason why we exclusively sell linen fabrics produced in Europe.
-In this blog post we’ll be discussing linen fabric in detail, and in particular why European Linen is so special.
+There is a fundamental reason why we exclusively sell linen fabrics produced in Europe.
+This blog post will discuss the source of linen fabric in detail, mainly why European Linen is so extraordinary.

-So, here’s what sets European linen apart from the rest, and why Provincial Fabric House has the highest quality linen fabric available on the market.
+So, here’s what sets European linen apart from the rest, where linen is produced and why Provincial Fabric House has the highest quality linen fabric available on the market.

-Linen, produced from Flax, is grown all over the world.
-However, European Linen comes from Flax grown in a wide coastal band of Western Europe stretching from France through to Belgium and the Netherlands.
+So, you may be wondering how and where is linen produced?
+Linen is made from flax and is grown all over the world.
+However, European linen fabric comes from flax grown in a wide coastal band of Western Europe stretching from France to Belgium and the Netherlands.

-European linen cultivation cannot be relocated or replicated due to a unique combination of European environmental factors; a natural damp ocean climate, flax’s low thermal density, and a rich soil.
-These unique climactic conditions produce long, strong fibres which allow the flax to reach up to 1 meter in height.
+European linen cultivation cannot be relocated or replicated due to a unique combination of European environmental factors; a natural damp ocean climate, flax’s low thermal density, and rich soil.
+These unique climatic conditions produce long, strong fibres which allow the flax to reach up to 1 meter in height.

-Flax grown elsewhere simply doesn’t grow with the same height or quality.
-Hence, the long and lustrous nature of Western Europe’s flax fibre has a very high breakage point and is therefore what makes this particular linen fabric the highest quality in the world.
+Flax that is grown elsewhere doesn’t grow with the same height or quality.
+Hence, the long and lustrous nature of Western Europe’s flax fibre has a very high breakage point and is, therefore, what makes this particular linen fabric the highest quality in the world.

-Additionally, this unique plant textile is the only plant textile fibre originating on the continent and therefore knowledge and experience in handling Flax is centuries old.
+Additionally, this unique plant textile is the only fibre originating on the continent, and therefore knowledge and experience in handling flax is centuries old.

 Regulated Quality Controls

 Now let’s talk about Belgian Linen.
-After the Second World War, Belgian weavers joined forces to found the Belgian Flax and Linen Association.
+After World War II, Belgian weavers joined forces to found the Belgian Flax and Linen Association.
 In 1960, they created the Belgian linen quality label to highlight the unique qualities of Belgian linen.